Adithyavj/Docker-Into/README.md

 - The containers are reusable.

 Docker key Terminology
 - Image - it is the additional layer.
 (Base OS, necessary files, Our file).
-Each of this layer is called and image Image is ReadOnly
+Each of this layer is called an image.
+Image is ReadOnly
 - Container - If we want to run an image, we turn it to a container.
 We can create and destroy containers based on the image.
 - Dockerfile - SetupFile.
 This file tells what to do.